 - Overconfidence or a false sense of one’s abilities

 - Easily agitated or annoyed

-- Down mood or sad on a daily basis
+- Down mood or sadness experienced on a daily basis

-- Struggle with concentration, memory recall, or decision making
+- Struggles with concentration, memory recall, or decision making

 - Problems with eating